ucsb-cs24/f22/setree/README.md

   output when testing locally; otherwise ignore it.
 This function isn't tested.
 - `insert(value)` adds a value to the set.
 If the value is already present, this function does nothing;  otherwise,  it adds the value  in a new leaf node.
-It returns the numbers of values that were added.
+It returns the number of values that were added.
 - `lookup(n)` returns the value `value` such that there are exactly `n` values smaller than `value` in the set.
 If no such element exists, it throws a `std::out_of_range` exception.
 - `print()` prints the structure of the set in tree notation, as defined above.
-- `remove(value)` removes a value from the set.
+- `remove(value)` removes a value from the set  and returns the number of values that were removed.
   - If the value to remove is on a node with less than two children,  it removes that node.
 If the node had a child, the child takes its place.
   - If the value is on a node with two children, it finds the largest value `v` that is present in the set but smaller than `value`.
 It then copies `v` into the node containing `value` and deletes the node that originally held `v`.
-  - If the value isn't present in the set, it does nothing.
+  - If the value isn't present in the set, it doesn't remove anything.
-  It returns the number of values that were removed.

 ## Hints